MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/csharp.md

 ---
 title: "Quickstart: Perform a news search with C# - Bing News Search REST API"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send a request to the Bing News Search REST API using C#, and receive a JSON response.
+description: Use this quickstart to send a request to Bing News Search REST API using C#.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen